AVerteC/c-asgn0/README_asgn2.md

 ## About httpserver

 httpserver takes a log filename and a port number as command line arguments.
-The port number is of uint16_t type. httpserver runs infinitely and responds to clients' HTTP requests with a blocking wait system.
+The port number is of uint16_t type. httpserver runs indefinitely and responds to clients' HTTP requests with a blocking wait system.
 It supports GET, PUT, and APPEND operations.
 GET sends file contents to the client.
 PUT saves data the client sends to a file.
-APPEND appends to existing files in httpserver's directory. httpserver also supports logging responses to requests that have the Request-Id field.
+APPEND appends data to an existing file in httpserver's directory. httpserver also supports logging responses to requests that have the Request-Id field.

-## How To Use httpserver
+## How to Use httpserver

-httpserver's executable needs to be built first, then it can be run with the terminal.
+httpserver's executable needs to be built first, then it can be run using the terminal.